ReciprocalSpace/vlf_mri/README.md

 # vlf-mri

-The Very-low-fied MRI (vlf-mri) library implements data analysis algorithms for Fast Field Cycling Nuclear Magnetic Resonance data (FFC-NMR).
+The Very-low-field MRI (vlf-mri) library implements data analysis algorithms for Fast Field Cycling Nuclear Magnetic Resonance data (FFC-NMR).

-## Description
-FFC-NMR data generaly consists in a collection of Free Induction Decay signals (FID) acquired using a set of NMR sequence parameters.
-In this librariry, we assume three dimensional data *s(t, τ, B<sub>relax</sub>)*, with:
+## Description FFC-NMR data generally consists in a collection of Free Induction Decay signals (FID) acquired using a
+set of NMR sequence parameters.
+In this library, we assume three dimensional data *s(t, τ, B<sub>relax</sub>)*,
+with:
 - *t* : the experimental time at which a data point was acquired
-- *τ* : the evolution time, between the prepolarisation and data acquision steps
+- *τ* : the evolution time, between the prepolarisation and data acquisition steps
 - *B<sub>relax</sub>* : the relaxation magnetic field, or the value of the magnetic field during the evolution time

 The objective of this librairy is, from the signal *s(t, τ, B<sub>relax</sub>)*, to compute the relaxation profiles *R<sub>1</sub>(B<sub>relax</sub>)*, which provide valuable information about the molecular dynamics in a sample.